 The members of our Audit Committee are required to be, and were determined by our Board to be, independent Directors according to the independence standards of the SEC and the NYSE.
-During 2013 the Committee consisted of Messrs.
-Tarr, Raymund, and Morgan and Ms. Utter, with Mr. Tarr serving as Chairman of the Committee.
-Our Board has determined that Mr. Tarr is an Audit Committee Financial Expert, as defined under applicable SEC regulations.
+During 2014, the Audit Committee consisted of Messrs.
+Tarr, Raymund, and Morgan and Ms. Utter, with Mr. Tarr serving as Chairman of the Audit Committee.
+Our Board has determined that Messrs.
+Tarr, Raymund and Morgan are Audit Committee Financial Experts, as defined under applicable SEC regulations.
+Following the 2015 Annual Meeting of Stockholders, it is expected that Mr. Raymund will serve as the Chairman of the Audit Committee.
 Our Audit Committee is responsible, among other things, for: (a) appointing the independent registered public accounting firm to perform an integrated audit of our financial statements and to perform services related to the audit; (b) reviewing the scope and results of the audit with the independent registered public accounting firm; (c) reviewing with management our quarterly and year-end operating results; (d) considering the adequacy of our internal accounting and control procedures; (e) reviewing the Annual Report on Form 10-K and Quarterly Reports on Form 10-Q; and (f) reviewing any non-audit services to be performed by the independent registered public accounting firm and the potential effect on the registered public accounting firm's independence.
-Our Audit Committee held six meetings in 2013.
+Our Audit Committee held six meetings in 2014.